Buckingham Friends School Campus

 Buckingham Friends School’s campus is located in the heart of beautiful central Bucks County, at the intersection of Routes 202 and 263 in Lahaska, Pennsylvania.
 The campus is shared with Buckingham Monthly Meeting of Friends.

-Institutionally, our Campus Master Plan emphasizes green building practices and seeks ways to use our woodlands as a model of environmental stewardship.
+We pride ourselves on using green building practices and seek ways to use our woodlands as a model of environmental stewardship.
 Buckingham Friends School students learn to care for their own environment and understand the effects their local actions have in the world around them.